klis87/normy/packages/normy/README.md

 ## Required conditions [:arrow_up:](#table-of-content)

-In order to make automatic normalisation work, the following conditions must be met:
+In order to make automatic normalization work, the following conditions must be met:

 1. you must have a standardized way to identify your objects, usually this is done by key `id`
 2. ids must be unique across the whole app, not only across object types, if not, you will need to append something to them,